-The Counter-wrench and the Torque wrench must be used by the same person, as this is the only way to be sure of avoiding stem rotation in the cement socket.
-Tensioning takes place by turning the Torque wrench clockwise.
-When the indicator of the Torque wrench points away from the wrench handle, sufficient torque has been achieved.
+The Counter Wrench and the Torque Wrench must be used by the same person, as this is the only way to be sure of avoiding stem rotation in the cement socket.
+After having secured the Central part, it is recommended to reattach remaining tuberosities and/or rotator cuff tendons to improve rotation and stability of the shoulder joint.

-After having secured the Central part, reattach remaining tuberosities and/or rotator cuff tendons to improve rotation and stability of the shoulder joint.
+3.10 Tuberosity fixation

-3.5.6 Tuberosity fixation
+The following steps lead to a stable refixation:

-The following steps lead to a stable refixation: Positioning sutures
+Positioning sutures